R. Muthuraman: Family

 Muthuraman was married to Sulochana.
-The couple had four children, the youngest of whom, Karthik, became an actor.
+The couple had four children, the youngest of whom, Karthik, became a popular Tamil film actor.

 Death

 In October 1981, Muthuraman arrived at Ooty to attend the shooting for Ayiram Muthangal.
 When he was jogging as part of a routine exercise, he collapsed on the road and became unconscious.
 Actor Sivakumar who had stayed in the same place, was told that Muthuraman was lying unconscious on the street thereafter Muthuraman was rushed to the hospital by actor Sivakumar.
 The doctor declared Muthuraman dead on arrival.
 He was 52 years old at the time of his death.